Security part 1 - Email sign-in

 Find the security settings for your email account

 When you are signed in to the website, you can manage the settings for your email account.
-In the account settings, there will be a section for security.
+In the account settings, there should be a section for security.
 The security section is where you can change your password, and/or other sign-in options.

 Have you added a mobile number (and/or a passkey)?
 Is it possible to add one to your email account?